aws-samples/aws-blockchain-node-runners/lib/base/README.md

 We will use AWS Cloud9 to execute the subsequent commands.
 Follow the instructions in [Cloud9 Setup](../../docs/setup-cloud9.md)

+### Make sure you have access to Ethereum L1 node

+Base node needs a URL to a Full Ethereum Node to validate blocks it receives.
+You can run your own with [Ethereum node blueprint](https://aws-samples.github.io/aws-blockchain-node-runners/docs/Blueprints/Ethereum) or use [one of Base partners](https://docs.base.org/tools/node-providers).

-### Clone this repository and install dependencies
+### On your Cloud9: Clone this repository and install dependencies

 ```bash
    git clone https://github.com/alickwong/aws-blockchain-node-runners